 “Oh everything, everything was fabulous,” Ms. Gilbert said.
 “I kept saying I want to bring my kids, I want to bring my kids.”

 “I want to bring everyone to see it,” Ms. Grimes said.

 Shen Yun also has two dances set in modern times that raise awareness to human rights abuses by the Chinese regime.

 “So much of it really touched our hearts.
 We feel very deeply for our brothers and sisters in China and all those who have less freedom,” Ms. Gilbert said.
 “This is why we wanted to come, to support their voice.”

-Reporting by Jane Yang and Amelia Pang
+Reporting by Jane Yang

 New York-based Shen Yun Performing Arts has four touring companies that perform simultaneously around the world.
 For more information, visit Shen Yun Performing Arts.

 Epoch Times considers Shen Yun Performing Arts the significant cultural event of our time.
 We have proudly covered audience reactions since Shen Yun’s inception in 2006.